hugobast/cheapredwine/README.md

 ## Dependencies

-It assumes the following is installed and in the case where it applies, accessible from the $PATH env variable.
+It assumes the following is installed and in the case where it applies; accessible from the $PATH env variable.

 * [cairo](http://www.cairographics.org/releases/)
 * [harfbuzz](http://www.freedesktop.org/software/harfbuzz/release/)